mmmorris1975/aws-runas/README.md

   - linux, darwin, windows - compile program specifically targeting these platforms.
 Compiled program will be placed in the `build` subdirectory of the source tree.
 Specific architecture can be compiled by setting the GOOS environment variable.
   - zip - create a zip file of the compiled program (compiling it, if necessary).
 By default, it will compile for the platform the command is run on.
-Use the GOOS and GOARCH environment variables to compile for other systems.
+Zip file will be placed in the `pkg` subdirectory of the source tree.
+Use the GOOS and GOARCH environment variables to compile and package for other systems.

 ## Contributing